+How should you use your cash grant?
 The best use of your cash grant is to help pay for things you need to support you and your family.
-This could mean using your grant to help pay for your shelter, such as rent or your mortgage, or utility bills, such as heat or electricity.
+This could mean using your grant to help pay for your shelter, such as rent or your mortgage, or for utility bills, such as heat or electricity.
 Other ways to use your grant is for things like child care co-pays so you can work, laundromats to clean your clothes, and gas to get to and from work or medical appointments.
-Under NH Law, you cannot use your Electronic Benefits Transfer (EBT) card, or cash you get from your EBT card, at places that are banned.
+Under NH Law RSA 167:7-b and administrative rules He-W 608.02, you cannot use your Electronic Benefits Transfer (EBT) card, or cash you get from your EBT card, at places that are banned.
 Those include:

 - Gaming Establishments - this includes commercial and charitable bingo halls, card halls, or race tracks, even if the gaming provided is through video, rather than live, events;

-- Places that primarily sell alcoholic drinks - this includes liquor stores or any businesses in which greater than 50% of visible inventory is beer, wine, or other alcoholic drinks.
+- Places that primarily sell alcoholic beverages - this includes liquor stores or any businesses in which greater than 50% of visible inventory is beer, wine, or other alcoholic drinks.

 If you use your EBT card or cash from your card at one of these places, the following will happen: